kibook/s1kd-tools/s1kd-transform/README.md

 Includes an "identity" template in to each specified stylesheet.

 -o &lt;file&gt;
-Output to &lt;file&gt; instead of overwriting the original data module file.
+Output to &lt;file&gt; instead of stdout.
 This option only makes sense when the input is a single data module.

-&lt;datamodules&gt;
+-f
+Overwrite the specified data module(s) instead of writing to stdout.

+&lt;data module&gt; ...
 Any number of data modules to apply all specified stylesheets to.
-The original files are overwritten with the results of the transformations.

 Identity template
 -----------------